After many fond visits, we’ve compiled this list of 11 Great things to do in Denmark with kids!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 Swim at Greens Pool, and explore Elephant Rocks

 These two gorgeous beach sites are stunning year round; quite literally a photographer’s dream.
-In summer, the natural pool at Green’s Pool is sheltered from the south coast winds and is one of the best places to swim… All year around the Rocks that look like a herd of Elephants are a fun place to explore with kids.
-And just a hint, because Greens Pool is always packed in summer – the locals head to Madfish Bay for a less crowded experience.
-William Bay National Park is definately a paradise when travelling to Denmark with kids.
+In summer, the natural pool at Green’s Pool is sheltered from the south coast winds and is one of the best places to swim… All year around the rocks that look like a herd of elephants are a fun place to explore with kids.
+Just a hint, because Greens Pool is always packed in summer.
+The locals head to Madfish Bay for a less crowded experience.
+William Bay National Park is definitely a paradise when traveling to Denmark with kids.

 The Denmark Animal Farm